degenware/degenware.github.io/content/posts/asm12/index.md

 ![alt](images/img4.png)

-Again, first two instructions are the function prologue, then we substract from esp (stack pointer), securing this space on the stack for our local variables.
-We substract because the stack grows downwards meaning it starts at the highest address and goes lower and lower
+Again, first two instructions are the function prologue, then we subtract from esp (stack pointer), securing this space on the stack for our local variables.
+We subtract because the stack grows downwards meaning it starts at the highest address and goes lower and lower

 ![alt](images/img5.png)